The Bloomberg School's Department of Epidemiology offers eight different tracks.

 Focuses broadly on the determinants of health, disease and function in older adults.
 Offers multidisciplinary training in methods and theories needed for the study of older populations.
 Strong ties exist with several multi-departmental training grants and programs.
 This training program also is connected to numerous large research projects.

-Lisa P. Jacobson, ScD, MS, Director and Bryan Lau, PhD, MS, MHS, Co-Director
+Bryan Lau, PhD, MS, MHS, Director

 Offers research and training opportunities in almost all areas of chronic disease epidemiology, including cardiovascular diseases, cancer and diseases of childhood and includes advanced methodology training in epidemiologic methods as well as providing individualized or customized training in statistical epidemiology, pharmaco-epidemiology and social epidemiology.